anniandiie/anniandiie/README.md

 I absolutely will not respond to your messages, in any form whatsoever (unless you are someone I am close to and truly care about)

+I block freely If I think you're a weirdo... or you scared me.

    __๑♡⁠๑__

 With a slight exception, I'm okay with cuddling (c+h) ; you can cuddle me if you want, but I definitely won't reciprocate.
 Because I'm not interested in interact with other people